-- 1. Carry out existing Planning Grants - 2.
-Pending available funding, issue call for Planning Grants to meet remaining need in unplanned PDAs - 3.
-Carry out existing, and deliver additional, Technical Assistance to implement the Regional Growth Framework - 4.
-Continue to deliver guidance to enable local governments to comply with the Transit-Oriented Communities Policy and any conditions related to OBAG3, and review local jurisdiction compliance - 5.
+- 1. Carry out existing planning grants - 2.
+Issue call for planning grants to meet remaining need in unplanned PDAs and support local planning needed to achieve compliance with the TOC Policy - 3.
+Carry out existing, and deliver additional, technical assistance to implement the Regional Growth Framework and TOC Policy - 4.
+Continue to deliver guidance to enable local governments to submit documentation and verify compliance with the Transit-Oriented Communities Policy and any conditions related to OBAG 3, and review local jurisdiction compliance - 5.
 Complete regional studies addressing emerging challenges related to implementing the Regional Growth Framework and the SCS/RTP - 6.
-Produce final report and mapping products for the PCA Refresh project - 7.
-Carry out Priority Conservation Area grants - 8.
-Based upon findings from Regional Studies and Pilot Program efforts in 2023-24, assess outcomes, consider program expansion, and inform the next RTP/SCS
+Implement the reforms described in the PCA Refresh Final Report, including amending existing PCAs, and opening a call for new PCA nominations - 7.
+Carry out Priority Conservation Area grants and issue Call for Projects - 8.
+Based upon findings from regional studies and pilot program efforts in 2023-24, assess outcomes, consider

-- Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity and efficiency. - Increase the safety of the transportation system for motorized and non-motorized users. - Increase the security of the transportation system for motorized and non-motorized users. - Increase the accessibility and mobility of people and freight. - Protect and enhance the environment, promote energy conservation, improve quality of life, and promote consistency between transportation improvements and state and local planned growth and economic development patterns.

-- Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight. - Promote efficient system management and operation. - Emphasize the preservation of the existing transportation system. - Improve transportation system resiliency and reliability and reduce (or mitigate) stormwater impacts of surface transportation. - Enhance travel and tourism.
+- Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity and efficiency. - Increase the safety of the transportation system for motorized and non-motorized users. - Increase the security of the transportation system for motorized and non-motorized users. - Increase the accessibility and mobility of people and freight. - Protect and enhance the environment, promote energy conservation, improve quality of life, and promote consistency between transportation improvements and state and local planned growth and economic development patterns. - Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight. - Promote efficient system management and operation. - Emphasize the preservation of the existing transportation system. - Improve transportation system resiliency and reliability and reduce (or mitigate) stormwater impacts of surface transportation. - Enhance travel and tourism.